British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 Equally, tenants in British Columbia have the following responsibilities under the RTA.

-• Pay rent on time, every month until the end of the lease term.
+• Paying rent on time, every month until the end of the tenancy agreement for the rental unit.

 • Maintaining the unit’s cleanliness standards in accordance with the lease agreement.

-• Allowing landlord entry for legitimate reasons.
+• Allowing landlord entry to the rental unit for legitimate reasons.
 Including, when collecting rent and in the event of an emergency.

 • Paying a security deposit if requested by the landlord.